Chemistry Mass Spectrometry A Level

 The first step in mass spectrometry is to convert the sample into gaseous ions.
 This involves several methods, each with its advantages and disadvantages:

 • Electron Ionisation (EI): This is a common method where a beam of high-energy electrons bombards the sample molecules, knocking off electrons and creating positively charged ions (radical cations).
 EI produces highly reproducible fragmentation patterns, useful for identifying unknown compounds using spectral databases.
-However, it can cause extensive fragmentation, sometimes obscuring the molecular ion peak (M+).
+Even so, it can cause extensive fragmentation, sometimes obscuring the molecular ion peak (M+).

 2. Acceleration: Focusing the Ion Beam